 PlantFusion (along with many other protein powder manufacturers) contains inulin, which is a starchy carbohydrate that’s not absorbed by your upper GI tract (and is thus considered a type of fiber).

 While protein powder companies will tout inulin’s benefits as a “beneficial prebiotic fiber”, what they don’t tell you is that these prebiotics are not always beneficial … particularly for those with GI sensitivities.
 Prebiotics can actually lead to small intestinal bacterial overgrowth (SIBO) or worsen existing digestive ailments.
-If you have SIBO, these prebiotics will ferment and create more gas that will cause your symptoms to worsen.
+If you have SIBO, certain prebiotics will ferment and create more gas that will cause your symptoms to worsen.

 On top of that, studies have shown that inulin encourages the growth of Klebsiella, a bacteria implicated in Ankylosing Spondylitis and leaky gut syndrome.
 Klebsiella can lead to serious infections in the urinary tract, pneumonia, and even death.
 So while inulin may indeed promote the growth of good bacteria, it feeds “bad” bacteria too.